tylallen/matrix-library/README.md

 ## Installation
 This is a **header-only** library.
 Simply copy `include/matrix.hpp` and `include/matrix.tpp` into your project's include directory.
+To generate the documentation, either use the existing `docs` folder, or generate it yourself by downloading the Doxyfile and using the `doxygen` command.

 ## Requirements
 * Must compile with at least the C++23 standard.